InvoiceMC/.github/profile/README.md

 Core is a polished and efficient core plugin for the upcoming best prison server ever!

+## 🧐 [Invoice](https://github.com/InvoiceMC/Invoice) - Proxy Plugin for InvoiceMC (Private)

+Invoice handles our Credit system and our Discord Bot

 ## 🔨 [Hammer](https://github.com/InvoiceMC/Hammer) - Punishment Plugin for InvoiceMC (Private)

 Hammer is a customized punishment plugin for naughty user preventention.